krimpedance/KRPullLoader/README.md

 I'm seeking bug reports and feature requests.

 ## Release Note
-- 1.2.0 : Compatible with Swift 4.2.
++ 1.3.0
-- 1.1.3 : Compatible with Swift 4.1.
+  - Compatible with Swift 5.0.
-- 1.1.2 : Fixed bug of jerky scrolling.
-Improved performance.
+  - Add method that pull to refresh programmatically (Only `KRPullLoaderType.refresh`)

-- 1.1.1 : Fixed bug when calling completion handler immediately.
++ 1.2.0
-- 1.1.0 : Supported from iOS 8.0 and Swift 4.
+  - Compatible with Swift 4.2.

 ## License
 KRPullLoader is available under the MIT license.
 See the LICENSE file for more info.